sorgloomer/pyfsftpserver/README.md

 -----

 I had problems with gcsfs, so included a patched version in this repository.
-It can be accessed via gcs-patched://bucket_name/ urls.
+It can be accessed via `python -m simpleftpserver gcs-patched://bucket_name/` urls.

 TODOs